 Sec.
-19. (1) Under extraordinary circumstances, upon the declaration of a state of disaster or a state of Rendered Thursday, April 22, 2021 emergency by the governor and subject to the requirements of this subsection, the governor may authorize an expenditure from the disaster and emergency contingency fund to provide state assistance to counties and municipalities when federal assistance is not available.
+19. (1) Under extraordinary circum stances, upon the declaration of a state of disaster or a state of Rendered Thursday, April 22, 2021 Page 10 Michigan Compiled Laws Complete Through PA 6 of 2021 © Legislative Council, State of Michigan Courtesy of www.legislature.mi.gov emergency by the governor and subject to the requirements of this subsection, the governor may authorize an expenditure from the disaster and emergency contingency fund to provide state assistance to counties and municipalities when federal assistance is not available.
 If the governor proclaims a state of disaster or a state of emergency, the first recourse for disaster related expenses shall be to funds of the county or municipality.
 If the demands placed upon the funds of a county or municipality in coping with a particular disaster or emergency are unreasonably great, the governing body of the county or municipality may apply, by resolution of the local governing body, for a grant from the disaster and emergency contingency fund.
-The resolution shall certify that the affected county or municipality emergency operations plan was implemented in a timely manner.
 The resolution shall set forth the purpose for which the assistance is sought, the extent of damages sustained, and certify an exhaustion of local efforts.
-The assistance under this subsection is to provide grants, excluding reimbursement for capital outlay expenditures, in mitigation of the extraordinary burden of a county or municipality in relation to its available resources.
-Assistance grants under this section shall not exceed the following amounts or 10% of the total annual operating budget for the preceding fiscal year of the county or municipality, whichever is less:
+The assistance instance is sought, the extent of around or local grant, excluding reimbursement for capital outlay expenditures, in mitigation of the section shall not exceed the following amounts or 10% of the total annual operating budget for the preceding fiscal year of the county or municipality, whichever is less: